The Board of Certification of Public Health Inspectors (BoC)

 In recognition of the importance of strengthening the public health system and public health human resource capacity in Canada, the Retirees Advisory Committee was established in September 2005 as a joint project of the CIPHI and the Public Health Agency of Canada (PHAC) to:

-- Address the need for qualified environmental public health professionals to deal with potential public health emergencies.
+- Address the need for qualified environmental public health professionals, also known as public health inspectors and environmental health officers, to deal with potential public health emergencies.

 - Determine a framework to serve as a tool to enhance the public health system capacity.